Atomic nucleus: Shell models and other quantum models

 For larger nuclei, the shells occupied by nucleons begin to differ significantly from electron shells, but nevertheless, present nuclear theory does predict the magic numbers of filled nuclear shells for both protons and neutrons.
 The closure of the stable shells predicts unusually stable configurations, analogous to the noble group of nearly-inert gases in chemistry.
 An example is the stability of the closed shell of 50 protons, which allows tin to have 10 stable isotopes, more than any other element.
 Similarly, the distance from shell-closure explains the unusual instability of isotopes which have far from stable numbers of these particles, such as the radioactive elements 43 (technetium) and 61 (promethium), each of which is preceded and followed by 17 or more stable elements.

 There are however problems with the shell model when an attempt is made to account for nuclear properties well away from closed shells.
 This has led to complex post hoc distortions of the shape of the potential well to fit experimental data, but the question remains whether these mathematical manipulations actually correspond to the spatial deformations in real nuclei.
 Problems with the shell model have led some to propose realistic two-body and three-body nuclear force effects involving nucleon clusters and then build the nucleus on this basis.
-Three such cluster models are the 1936 Resonating Group Structure model of John Wheeler, Close-Packed Spheron Model of Linus Pauling and the 2D Ising Model of MacGregor.
+Three such cluster models are the 1936 resonating group structure model of John Wheeler, close-packed spheron model of Linus Pauling and the 2D Ising model of MacGregor.

-Consistency between models

-As with the case of superfluid liquid helium, atomic nuclei are an example of a state in which both (1) "ordinary" particle physical rules for volume and (2) non-intuitive quantum mechanical rules for a wave-like nature apply.
-In superfluid helium, the helium atoms have volume, and essentially "touch" each other, yet at the same time exhibit strange bulk properties, consistent with a Bose–Einstein condensation.
-The nucleons in atomic nuclei also exhibit a wave-like nature and lack standard fluid properties, such as friction.
-For nuclei made of hadrons which are fermions, Bose-Einstein condensation does not occur, yet nevertheless, many nuclear properties can only be explained similarly by a combination of properties of particles with volume, in addition to the frictionless motion characteristic of the wave-like behavior of objects trapped in Erwin Schrödinger's quantum orbitals.